 PowerPoint presentations are everywhere.
 But you always think of presenters reading either their notebook display or the projector screen.
 That’s because in each case the speaker fails to capture the attention of their audience.
 So, they fail to make the link between themselves, the material and the images in their presentation.
 This is where the point, turn and talk technique comes into action.

 A very simple presentation skill—point, turn and talk—should help you get around the main problem.
 But, how do you reference your presentation material and maintain eye contact with your audience?
+There really is a very simple technique that you can use very effectively.

 Beyond its clear and obvious advantages for graphics and media integration, PowerPoint presentations can often be faulted with:

-Using the prop a speaker feels invulnerable with the depth and breadth of slide information.
+Using the crutch a speaker feels invulnerable with the depth and breadth of slide information.
 And with the speaking aid the presenter isn’t familiar with the essential points of their presentation.
 The results are predictable: death by PowerPoint.

 But there’s a better approach.
 Reduce your dependence on text; reduce your bullet lists; shorten your bullet list length.
 Incorporate less information on the slides.